-Building a robust talent pipeline is an evergreen item on a busy recruiter’s to-do list.
+Building a robust talent pipeline is an evergreen item on a busy recruiter and hiring manager's to-do list.

 But making the time to recruit gradually and proactively—a tenant of building a talent pipeline—is far from simple.

-Most of the time, recruiting is reactive, and with good reason.
+Most of the time, the hiring process and recruiting is reactive, and with good reason.
 Whoever your boss might be—an agency manager, a VP of People, or a group of Board Members—they would probably bristle if you focused on future talent acquisition while open roles languished.

 But, just like any job, recruiting requires a balance of looking to the future and remaining present.
-Finding time to create a longtail talent pipeline is a concrete way to invest in your team’s future.
+Finding time to create a longtail talent pipeline is a concrete way to invest in your team’s future and your employer brand.

 To help you elevate your talent acquisition strategy, here is a guide to creating the broadest and most qualified talent pipeline possible:

 What is a talent pipeline?